talubich/hedera-keygen-java/README.md

 By default, the utility communicates with a set node on mainnet (35.237.200.180, port 50211, node account 3.
 You can override this default if you wish by providing a valid alernative IP address, port and node account number.

-## Building the jar yourself

-For some reason, `mvn install` doesn't generate a runnable jar file.
-Rather it does, but running the file with `java -jar` results in a class def not found.
-As a result, the jar file in this repository was built using Eclipse's export facility.
-This may be resolved in the future, however a runnable jar file is necessary for non developers.